coderefinery/reports-and-proposals/conference_abstracts/PASC24.md

 ## Domain

-NOTE: None quite fits, but mabye closest are those two?

 Computational engineering,
 Applied Social Sciences and Humanities

 ## Author details (full names and contact details)

-NOTE: please add yourself

 Samantha Wittke, samantha.wittke@csc.fi

 ## Abstract for publication (max 200 words)

-NOTE: currently 198 words
+NOTE: currently 199 words

 CodeRefinery is a project funded by Nordic e-infrastructure collaboration (NeiC) supporting students and researchers across all research fields by teaching FAIR research software and development and basic Research Software Engineering practices.
 The training materials are developed collaboratively and publicly using markdown, Sphinx and Github-pages.
-Everything is open source and can be reused, remixed and extended upon under CC-BY 4.0 license.
+All materials are open source and can be reused, remixed and extended upon under CC-BY 4.0 license.
 The initiative has successfully held interactive hands-on online and free workshops based on these materials on computational Science topics for over 300 registrants at a time.
 Particularly well liked topics are the introduction to collaborative distributed version control, software documentation and modular code development.
 The lesson on reproducible research aims on summarizing the whole workshop and putting it into the context of participants current or future work.